What a day for a ride!

 BuzzFeed is practically the definition of “click bait.”
 How do I know?
 I go straight to it.

 Anyway, a day or two ago BF had a piece about athletes who died on the field, court, rink or other competitive arena.
 (Sorry I didn’t save the link!)
 Ray Chapman succumbed after a Carl Mays pitch hit him in the head.
-(Almost believed Mays’ claim that it was unintentional.)
-Bill Masterton (for whom an NHL trophy for perseverance and dedication is named) collided with another player, fell backward and hit his head on the ice.
+(Most people believed Mays’ claim that it was unintentional.)
+Bill Masterton, for whom an NHL trophy for perseverance and dedication is named, collided with another player, fell backward and hit his head on the ice.

-Tom Simpson was, arguably, the best male British cyclist before the English riders who dominated major races during the first half of the 2010s.
+Tom Simpson was, arguably, the best male British cyclist before the generation of English riders who dominated major races during the first half of the 2010s.
 How good was he?
-His team’s manager and sponsors wanted a young, talented Belgian teammate to help him win.
+His team’s manager and sponsors wanted a young, talented Belgian teammate to sacrifice his own ambitions help Simpson win.
 You might’ve heard of that fellow from Flanders: a chap named Eddy Merckx.

 Simpson had a plan entering the 1967 Tour de France: He would try to hold the maillot jaune (the leader’s yellow jersey) for at least three key stages and place well, if not stand on the podium, on the race’s final day.
 In his eighth year as a professional cyclist, and nearing 30, he knew that more of his career was behind than ahead of him and therefore wanted to make enough money to retire comfortably.